-Since our group is virtual, we meet via Zoom meetings.
-Furthermore, Zoom lets you record.
-So, we did!
-I painstakingly walked the VA through all the tasks, showing her exactly what to do.
-Afterward, I sent that recording off to rev.com to be transcribed.
-Practicing what I preach, I provided the recording and the transcription to Laura to formalize the process as a Notebook in our Operations project in Teamwork Projects.
+If your group is virtual, meet via Zoom and record the call.
+Or use Loom.
+Walk the person through all the tasks, showing them exactly what to do.
+Afterward, send the recording off to rev.com to be transcribed.
+Provide your assistant the recording and transcription to formalize the process as a Notebook in your Operations project in Teamwork.
 (Ah!
 Delegation at work!)
-Then, I went back and reviewed it to confirm it was what I was expecting.
+Then, review it to confirm it’s what you expect.

 3. Set the person free to do the work.

-Part of delegation is making sure the person understands the intention behind the task.
-For example, I can say, “Post the URL of the blog to this list of forums.”
-However, if I don’t explain the purpose of each forum and why we are sharing in those forums, the delegatee can’t perform the task perfectly and it will not at all meet expectations.
-You need to be clear about the whys so that the delegatee is free to think.
+Part of delegation is ensuring the person understands the intention behind the task.
+For example, you can say, “Post the blog URL to this list of forums.”
+However, if you don’t explain the purpose of each forum and why you’re sharing in those forums, the delegatee can’t perform the task perfectly, and she will not meet expectations.
+You must be clear about the whys for delegatees to think for themselves.
 You are not handing off tasks to a monkey.
 Let that person think!

 4. Put in checkpoints.

 Nothing should go out publicly without your review.
-For example, when our emails are set up, they are scheduled and I get a test email – both in advance.
-I have the opportunity to change it before it goes out, or to just approve it, which can be done by saying nothing.
-When our social media posts are scheduled in Buffer, I review them on Fridays before they are posted the next week.
+For example, schedule and review a test email in advance when your emails are set up.
+Then, you’ll have the opportunity to change it before it goes out or approve it.
+When social media posts are scheduled, review them on a set day of the week before they’re posted the next week.

-If there is a large project you ask someone to help you with, you should review it early on to make sure your delegatee is on the right track.
-For example, when I hand off my CRM cleanup, I will show and tell.
-I will then set the person free to do the work.
-After that first round of cleanup, though, I will take a look to make sure it is going as I expect.
+If there’s a large project someone helps with, review it early to make sure your delegatee is on the right track.
+For example, when Susan hands off CRM cleanup, she shows and tells.
+Then the person is free to do the work.
+After that first round of work, look to ensure it’s going as expected.

 4. Don’t fix it.